polterguy/micro/README.md

 ### [micro.widgets.wizard-form]

-This extension widget allows you to rapidly declare a group of form controls that will be created in the 'most intelligent way possible'.
+This extension widget allows you to rapidly declare a group of form controls that will be created in the _'most intelligent way possible'_.
-This can signifintly reduce your amount of repetition, keeps your code very 'DRY', and also significantly reduce your LOC (lines of code) when creating 'forms'.
-Below is an example of using it in combination with the 'Sea Breeze' skin.
+This can signifintly reduce your amount of repetition, keeps your code very DRY, and also significantly reduce your LOC (lines of code) when creating forms.
+Below is an example of using it in combination with the Sea Breeze skin.

 ```
 p5.web.include-css-file:@MICRO/media/main.css